Why Use ORMs?

 http://blog.adamjcooper.com/2010/01/are-orms-solving-anything-yes.html

-Yea, sure, a kind of urban legend.
-Last time I had change something in the Oracle session using ‘ALTER SESSION’.
-Tests failed just because the tests where made using HSQLDB.
+I love this kind of legends.
+Last time I had to change something in the Oracle session using ‘ALTER SESSION’.
+Tests failed just because they were using HSQLDB.
 Everything would work if there would be used Oracle, not any other engine.

 If you have an application that is prepared to be run using XXX database engine at version YYY, just use this YYY version of XXX engine for testing.
 Using anything else won’t work.
 You’ll just have some other engine tested, not the engine that you’ll use.

 Yea, ORMs can cache… true.
-But if you don’t use ORM, you can cache that by yourself using some cache software.
+But if you don’t use ORM, you can cache too.
 I hope you don’t think that the whole idea behind any ORM is just caching.

 You Don’t Have to Use the Crappy SQL…

-Yea… I really don’t get it, why so many programmers don’t want to know a little bit more and decline learning new things including the SQL?
+Yea… I really don’t get it.
+Why so many programmers don’t want to know a little bit more?
+They decline learning new things including the SQL.
 They don’t have to know SQL, they’ve got ORMs.
 So they produce crappy ORM generated queries that usually are not maintainable.

-But With Pleasur Will Use The Crappy HQL.
+… But With Pleasure Will Use The Crappy HQL

 The most funny is The Hibernate.
 Mr. Hibernate refused to use SQL, they invented HQL.
-The best thing for HQL is that programmers don’t decline learning that… despite the fact that is looks much more like SQL, not like object code.
-And how can I write a HQL query in Hibernate with the Oracle hints?
-No way, that’s sad.
+The best thing for HQL is that programmers don’t decline learning that… despite the fact that it looks much more like SQL.

 So what to do about that?
 Just create constraints in the database.
-All applications including DBA (which is not an application) would be happy.
+All applications and DBA (which is not an application) will be happy.

 Database Constraints.

 I wrote that such application constraints checking sometimes doesn’t work.
-There are mainly 3 solutions, the not working solution aka F. Rails, the not efficient solution aka F. MyISAM and the good solution called The SQL Database.
+There are mainly 3 solutions, the not working solution aka Rails, the not efficient solution aka MyISAM, and the good solution called The SQL Database.

-The second application checks… there isn’t too (yea, what a suprise).
-Then the first application performs the SQL insert and the second application also.
-After that there are two records with exactly the same data in the unique colum.
-What a suprise, how that happened, two users with the same logins, huh?
+The second application checks in the same moment… there isn’t too (yea, what a surprise).
+Then the first application makes the SQL insert.
+The second application too.
+After that there are two rows with exactly the same data in the unique column.
+What a surprise.
+How has that happened?
+Two users with the same logins, huh?

 The second solution is to perform the same operations as in the first example but inside some critical section.
-Simply create a lock in the database so the first application is sure that no one will check if the record with the data exists.
-That will work great… but such a lock on the whole table is not a good idea, that blocks all writes so no one can change anything.
-That’s really uneficient, please don’t do that if you can do that the other way.
-I called this the F. MyISAM way as MyISAM is the widely used non transactional engine for MySQL and sometimes setting such terrible lock is the only way to create so-called transaction simulation.
+Simply create a lock in the database, so the first application is sure that no one will check if the record with the data exists.
+That will work great… but such a lock on the whole table is not a good idea.
+It blocks all writes so no one can change anything.
+That’s really inefficient, please don’t do that if you can do it the other way.
+I called this the MyISAM way as MyISAM is the widely used non transactional engine for MySQL and sometimes setting such terrible lock is the only way to create so called transaction simulation.

 The third solution is the best.
 Just define a unique constraint in the database and take care of the error that you can get while inserting.
-And it works.
-And no terrible locks.
+It just works.
+It is just simple.
+There are no terrible locks.
 And there really will be just one record with this value in the unique column.

 The Model Should Be Based On Classes